richlamdev/dependabot-slack/README.md

 ## Excluding Repos (blocklist)

-If certain repos are to be excluded from the output, they can be added to the EXCLUDED_REPOS variable within the script.
-EXCLUDED_REPOS is found shortly into the main() function.
+If certain repos are to be excluded from the output, they can be added to the `EXCLUDED_REPOS` variable within the script.  `EXCLUDED_REPOS` variable is found shortly into the main() function.

-Future consider is to potentially move this to an external file to be read and/or environment Variable.
+Potential consideration is to read this from an external file or environment variable.

+## Including Repos (allowlist)

+If only specific repos are to be included in the output, the non_archived variable can be manually set to specific repos that need to be queried.
+Comment out the line: `non_archived, archived = get_repo_list()` and set the `archived` variable to and empty list.

 ## AWS Lambda